RockefellerArchiveCenter/cartographer/README.md

     $ docker-compose down -v

-## Production Deployment
+## Remote Deployment (development and production)

-This repository is optimized for deployment on vSphere.
-Production deployment is achieved using an additional docker-compose file (`docker-compose.prod.yml`) as well as production-specific environment variables.
+This repository is optimized for deployment on [vSphere](https://docs.vmware.com/en/VMware-vSphere/index.html).
+Deployment is achieved using additional docker-compose files (`docker-compose.dev.yml` and `docker-compose.prod.yml`) as well as environment variable files, whose filenames begin with `.env`.

-First, copy `.env.dev` and `.env.dev.db` to `.env.prod` and `.env.prod.db`, respectively.
+First, copy `.env.dev`, `.env.dev.db` and `.env.dev.nginx` to `.env.prod`, `.env.prod.db` and `.env.prod.nginx`, respectively (you're just replacing `dev` with `prod`).
 You can then make the necessary changes to point your app at a production database and ArchivesSpace instance, etc.

 Once you have updated the environment variables, run the following command:

     $ docker-compose -H {VCH host URL} --tlscacert="{path to ca.pem}" -f docker-compose.prod.yml up -d

 Any changes to the frontend or backend must be built in Docker Hub before they can be deployed to production.
-To deploy updated images, run the following command:
+To pull updated images, run the following command:

     $ docker-compose -H {VCH host URL} --tlscacert="{path to ca.pem}" -f docker-compose.prod.yml pull

-### Environment variables

-In order to deploy this application using the production Docker Compose file, you will need to create two [env files](https://docs.docker.com/compose/env-file/) in the root of this repository, named `.env.prod` and `.env.prod.db`.
-See `.env.dev` and `.env.dev.db` for examples of the variables that should be included.